 When: March 28 to April 1, 2022

-Every year, the Faculty organizes the Printemps de la Médecine, an event aimed at general practitioners.
-Read all about it in this article!
+Every year, the Faculty organizes Printemps de la Médecine, an event for general practitioners.
+Find all the information in this article!

-These days provide an opportunity to discuss all the major medical news of the year in the morning, and to tackle best practices in current medical practice topics in the afternoon, in the form of workshops.
-This day, like the previous ones, will be registered on the ANDPC website, and the Faculty will be responsible for registering doctors wishing to take part.
-In the meantime, save the date in your diary!
+These days are an opportunity to discuss all the major medical news of the year in the morning and to address best practices in common medical practice topics in the afternoon in the form of workshops.
+This day, like the previous ones, will be posted on the ANDPC website in order to be certified, and the Faculty will handle registrations for doctors wishing to participate.
+In the meantime, save the date in your calendar!

-Should you require any further information, particularly concerning the program and registration procedures, please do not hesitate to contact the office in charge of CPD management at the Faculty at the following address: med-fmc-dpc@umontpellier.fr.
+For further information regarding the program and registration procedures, please contact the office in charge of CPD management at the Faculty at the following address: med-fmc-dpc@umontpellier.fr.

 Presentation of the day